Pressiix/monorepo-commerce/README.md

 air --help
 ```

-5. Install Turbo CLI (Optional if you need to use docker to build & run this project instead of npm command)
+5. Install Turbo CLI (It's optional if you need to use docker to build & run this project instead of npm command)

 ```
 npm install turbo --global